lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 How to launch
 --------------
-To launch trojita from the menu :menuselection:`Internet --> trojita` with the icon that looks like an envolope or run
+To launch trojita from the menu :menuselection:`Internet --> Trojita` with the icon that looks like an envolope or run

 .. code::